nlgranger/SeqTools/docs/tutorial.rst

 or an array of iterables, one can use :func:`rrmap` and :func:`rimap` respectively.

-:func:`eager_iter` returns an iterator over a sequence but uses multiple workers to compute the values more quickly.
+To finally compute all the values from a sequence, :func:`eager_iter` provides an iterator backed by multiple workers to compute the values more quickly.

+To see the library in practice, you can see how to write a multiprocessing capable minibatch iterator written in just 8 lines :ref:`in this example <minibatch iterator>`.

 The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?